-Perplexity launches Personal Computer for Mac, adds Opus 4.7 and Spaces context
+Perplexity launches Personal Computer for Mac with Opus 4.7, Spaces

 TL;DR